Middle School TOC hosted by UK

 judge kick is good

-the politics disad is dead these days
+the politics disad is a barren wasteland

 death is bad (I will consider this a reason to vote you down and give you a 0)